Stalbridge

-Stalbridge (/ˈstɔːlbrɪdʒ/) is a small town and civil parish in Dorset, England, situated in the Blackmore Vale, near the border with Somerset.
-In the 2011 census the civil parish—which includes the hamlets of Stalbridge Weston, and Thornhill—had 1,160 households and a population of 2,698.
+Stalbridge (/ˈstɔːlbrɪdʒ/) is a town and civil parish in Dorset, England, situated in the Blackmore Vale, near the border with Somerset.
+In the 2021 census the civil parish—which includes the hamlets of Stalbridge Weston, and Thornhill—had 1,224 households and a population of 2,668.
 The nearest towns are Sturminster Newton, 4 mi southeast, Sherborne, 6 mi west, and Shaftesbury, 7 mi northeast.
 Stalbridge is situated on the A357 on a low limestone ridge, 1 mi west of the River Stour.
 It officially became a town in April 1992.

 Though relatively small, Stalbridge has its own independent supermarket, dispensing pharmacy, dentist and optician, as well as many other services, reflecting its catchment area of surrounding farms and hamlets.
 It is also home to the local free newspaper, the Blackmore Vale Magazine.

 History

+The name Stalbridge derives from the Old English stapolbrycg meaning 'post bridge'.

 There was a settlement near Stalbridge in Roman times.
 The town has a 15th-century church with a 19th-century tower, dedicated to Saint Mary and restored to designs by T. H. Wyatt, in 1878, which overlooks the town from a hill.
 The town has had market rights since the time of King George I, though it has not held a regular market for many years.
 In the town centre stands a 10-metre (30 ft) tall market cross, said to be the finest in the country.

 Stalbridge was home to scientist Robert Boyle (see below), and writer Douglas Adams, who wrote much of The Hitchhiker's Guide to the Galaxy in the town.
 The town also boasts that it is home to the oldest living male twins in the world.

 Artist Sir James Thornhill lived just south of the town, in Thornhill Park, which he bought in 1725.
 The house is believed to have been originally owned by Sir Walter Raleigh in the 16th century.
 In 1727, Sir James Thornhill erected an obelisk in the park to honour the accession of King George II.

 From September 1863 Stalbridge was served by Stalbridge railway station on the Somerset and Dorset Joint Railway, with trains to Bath and Bournemouth.
 During World War II a Ministry of Food depot was situated here.
 The last train ran on 7 March 1966, and most of the tracks, station and goods yard have been replaced, though tracks still cross the road.